arumie/chat-gpt-api-demo/README.md

 #### Configuration

+Add the following as variables to **/src/app/shakespeare-quote-generator/shakespeare-quote-service.ts**

     configuration = new Configuration({ apiKey: environment.openai_key });
     openai = new OpenAIApi(this.configuration);

 #### System Prompt

+Add the following to **fetchShakespeareQuote** to **/src/app/shakespeare-quote-generator/shakespeare-quote-service.ts**

     const messages: ChatCompletionRequestMessage[] = [
       {